 Dinwoodie was the youngest female elected to the Doyon, Limited Board of Directors and served for three terms (nine years) from the 1993 to 2002.
 She also served on the Doyon Foundation Board of Directors, the educational and cultural non-profit arm of Doyon, Limited, for eleven years.
 She has raised her family in Anchorage with her husband, Rod Worl, for 24 years now.
 Dinwoodie says her legacy will be her four children and the family businesses, Trickster Company and HotGlaa, LLC, that they have built together, promoting innovative indigenous art & design.
 She is the mother to four amazing children: Rico, Crystal, Kyle and Sage Worl.

-A longtime physician in the Alaska Tribal Health System, Dr. Molly Southworth is passionate about promoting active, healthy lifestyles among the youth of Alaska.
+Dr. Molly Southworth is passionate about promoting active, healthy lifestyles among the youth of Alaska.
 She has been a recreational cross-country skier since her childhood in northern Minnesota and dreamed of moving to Alaska as a child.
-Inspired by a medical student rotation in Kotzebue, she spent her first year of medical practice in Utiqiaġvik (then Barrow), eventually transitioning to work at Alaska Native Medical Center.
-Dr. Southworth has served patients throughout the Alaska Tribal Health System for most of her career and continues to work to improve health and health care for the Alaska Native people.
+Inspired by a medical student rotation in Kotzebue, she spent her first year of medical practice in Utiqiaġvik (then Barrow), eventually transitioning to Alaska Native Medical Center.
+Dr. Southworth served patients throughout the Alaska Tribal Health System for most of her career and continues to work to improve health and health care for the Alaska Native people.
 She sees activities such as learning to ski as key to enhancing health and wellness in rural Alaska.

 As a faculty member of the University of Washington WWAMI Rural Medical Education Program and UAA/WWAMI, Dr. Southworth has been very involved in teaching Alaskan medical students and encourages them to return to Alaska following their training.
 She is eager to see more Alaska Native youth choose careers in medical fields, serving their people close to home.